packetghostyt/packetghostyt/vpn-review.md

 # PacketGhost VPN Review Methodology

 **PacketGhost** is an independent, open-source project dedicated to providing unbiased VPN reviews without affiliate links for VPNs.
 Our evaluations are based on transparent criteria and real-world testing to help users make informed decisions.
-Discord: Discord: https://discord.gg/37SEcvkm

 ---